This program was a great starting point for updating my skills by meeting and learning from professionals

 Admission is discretionary.
 Duke Continuing Studies Professional Certificate Programs requires students be a least 18 years of age and meet minimum suitability standards.
 Students are not matriculated Duke University students and university student privileges do not apply to Continuing Studies students.
 Duke Continuing Studies reserves the exclusive right, at its sole and absolute discretion, to withhold registration or require withdrawal from the program of, any student or applicant.

 - 80% full attendance of total required sessions

 - Assignments completed per guidelines and deadlines established by instructors

 Schedule & Registration

 This program is offered as an alternate weekend program 9/16/2016 through 1/21/2017.
 Classes are held every other Friday and Saturday.* The program is a total of 110 hours of instruction comprised of both a “core” curriculum (102 hrs) and “elective courses” (8 required hours).

-The four elective specialty courses are offered at 4 hours each on specific Friday mornings (except the special elective).
-Students may choose to enroll in all four elective courses if they wish; however, it is mandatory that students complete (full attendance) two of the four elective courses (8 hrs).
+The elective courses are offered at 4 hours each on specific Friday mornings.
+Students may choose to enroll in all elective courses if they wish; however, it is mandatory that students complete (full attendance) two elective courses (8 hrs).